nuuuwan/news_lk3_data/README.md

 ---

-### Dr Lasantha Karunasekara appointed CEO of Sri Lanka’s Durdans hospital
+### Lasantha Karunasekara appointed CEO of Sri Lanka’s Durdans hospital

 *2025-01-03 11:07:00* · [`economynextcom`](https://economynext.com/dr-lasantha-karunasekara-appointed-ceo-of-sri-lankas-durdans-hospital-197758/) · `en`

-ECONOMYNEXT – Dr Lasantha Karunasekara has been appointed chief executive officer of Ceylon Hospitals PLC, as well as Durdans Medical and Surgical Hospital (Pvt) Ltd, effective January 1, the company said.
+ECONOMYNEXT – Lasantha Karunasekara has been appointed chief executive officer of Ceylon Hospitals PLC, as well as Durdans Medical and Surgical Hospital (Pvt) Ltd, effective January 1, the company said.

-Dr Karunasekara has a professional career spanning over 22 years with over a decade of C-suite experience, the company said in a stock exchange filing.
+Karunasekara has a professional career spanning over 22 years with over a decade of C-suite experience, the company said in a stock exchange filing.

 He was previously Deputy CEO/Director Medical Services of Lanka Hospitals PLC.